lirazbinyamin/CodeEngine/README.md

-# Assembler
+<h1> Assembler  </h1>

-/*Project goal: Build an assembler for an assembly language provided in MAMAN 14.
- *
+Final Project in the course System Programming Lab by the Open University of Israel.
+The purpose of this project is to build an assembler for 16-instruction assembly language, for an imaginary 12-bit CPU with 12-bit & 256 words memory size.

+Author: Liraz Binyamin

+Grade: 100

+<h2> Program Description  </h2>
- * This program gets an '.as' file -> scan it for macros and spread them -> create an '.am' file with macros spread ->
+This program gets an '.as' file, scan it for macros and organize them in a macro table.

- * -> scan file (first&second passes) to realize commands and data from assembly and check for any errors ->
+Then, creates an '.am' file with all macros spreaded, scans the file (twice) to realize commands and data from assembly and checks for any errors.
+Afterwards, it converts all the content to binary machine code and create 3 output files:

- * -> convert all the content to binary machine code -> create output files for content.
+* Object file: the am. file transferred to machine code.
- *
+* Externals file: details of addresses in the machine code where the is an information word coding a value of a symbol which defined external symbol.
+* Entries file: details of each symbol which defined entry symbol.
- * Files in project:
+<h3> Files in project </h3>

  * assembler.c - main file starting the assembly process
  * pre_assembler.c - handles all pre-assembler process
  * first_second_pass.c - handles first and second passes on file